ChristianeDrangle/phase-0-intro-to-js-2-looping-code-along/README.md

 ```

 We started our counter, `i`, at `0` because arrays have zero-based indexes.
 Our
-condition states that we should run the code in the loop body while `i` is less
+conditi.on states that we should run the code in the loop body while `i` is less
 than `gifts.length` (`3` in the above example).
 Our iteration, `i++`, increments
 our counter by `1` at the end of each pass through the loop.